Teaching Elementary Spanish Once a Week

 “I have to do some adapting of the program in particular because my little learners are preliterate, so we have been moving through the program at about 3 weeks per Unit, doing about 3 lesson plans per meeting.
 This means that we’ll nearly finish Level A in this school year.
 With your learners, though, depending on what they are able to accomplish at home, you may well move faster than that.
 This also depends on what they already know, and will change if they move to Level B, where the lesson plans require a little more time.

 It will probably be helpful to explain a little more about what I mean with “3 lesson plans per meeting.”
-If you look at the lesson plans, you’ll see that children are asked to watch the Video Story in each lesson, sometimes twice, or once plus one viewing of the Dialogue Video.
-So when I say we move through 3 lesson plans, I don’t mean that we follow the plans exactly and end up watching the Video Story five times.
+If you look at the lesson plans, you’ll see that children are asked to watch the video story in each lesson, sometimes twice, or once plus one viewing of the dialogue video.
+So when I say we move through 3 lesson plans, I don’t mean that we follow the plans exactly and end up watching the video story five times.
 Rather, I look at the content for three days and streamline it into the one time that I have. “

 Condensing Lessons